Adri14r/computer-science-class/journal.md

 9/25 it was good
 9/26 my progress in code Hs was good im doing comments

 9/20/23 my progress in codeHs was good

 9/21/23 my progress in codehs was awesome

-9/22/24 my progress in codehs was good but sometimes it's to hard
+9/22/23 my progress in codehs was good but sometimes it's to hard 9/27/23  my progress in codehs was good im doing Comments